siwiaszczykb/mapa-dijkstra/README.md

 ## Project Description

 This project involves the implementation of a program to determine the shortest route between two cities using Dijkstra's algorithm.
-The program is written in C++ utilizing advanced data structures such as vectors, maps, pairs, and queues, ensuring computational efficiency and ease of code maintenance and expansion.
+The program is written in C++ utilizing  data structures such as vectors, maps, pairs, and queues.

 ## Program Features